-The Castle River drains the Castle Special Management Area north of Waterton Lakes National Park and empties into the Oldman River Reservoir west of Pincher Creek.
+The Castle River drains the Castle Wildland Provincial Park area north of Waterton Lakes National Park and empties into the Oldman River Reservoir west of Pincher Creek.
 This spectacular river is a bull trout haven, and an anglers paradise.
 Believe it or not, there are locations along the river that are great for cold water scuba diving.
-Spend a day along the river, or several days while camping in Castle Falls Provincial Recreation Area or Castle River Provincial Recreation Area.
+Spend a day along the river, or several days while camping in Castle Falls Recreation Area or Castle River Recreation Area.

 Access to Lake or RiverDirt-Road, High Clearance Vehicle